HTML has links - PDF has Authentication

 (2) Laboratories applying for recognition of a third party's accreditation submit:

-• A copy of the third party's most recent on-site audit report;
+(d) A copy of the third party's most recent audit report;

-• A copy of the laboratory's corrective action report relative to the on-site audit, if applicable; and
+(e) A copy of the laboratory's corrective action report relative to the audit, if applicable; and

 (3) In consideration of a request to recognize a third party's accreditation as the basis for accreditation by the ecology accrediting authority, the lab accreditation unit reviews the application and supporting documentation to assure compliance with minimum accreditation requirements as stated in this chapter.
 If the review is favorable, a certificate and scope of accreditation are granted as in WAC 173-50-090.